Chesterfield, Derbyshire: Shopping, entertainment and leisure

 The town centre of Chesterfield has retained much of its pre-war plan.
-It has one of the largest open-air markets in Britain, the stalls sitting either side of the Market Hall.
+Chesterfield Market is one of the largest open-air markets in Britain, the stalls sitting either side of the Market Hall.
 In the middle of town, a collection of narrow medieval streets makes up The Shambles, which houses the Royal Oak, one of Britain's oldest pubs.

 Near Holywell Cross is what was (until 2013) Chesterfield's largest department store, the Co-operative or Co-op.
 The main building opened in 1938, and now occupies the majority of Elder Way, including an enclosed bridge, and part of Knifesmithgate.
 Here the façade is in the mock-Tudor style fashionable in the 1930s, which still dominates the north side of Knifesmithgate.
 In 2001, the Chesterfield and District Co-operative Society was incorporated into a larger regional Midlands Co-operative Society Limited, now the biggest independent retail society in the UK.
-Owing to a decline in retail sales, the large home and fashion Co-op department store closed at the end of July 2013, The area is being redeveloped with restaurants, a hotel and a gym and due to open in 2019.
+Owing to a decline in retail sales, the large home and fashion Co-op department store closed at the end of July 2013, The area has had some redevelopment with a Premier Inn and retail stores now open.

 The Pavements

-In the late 1970s a large area between Low Pavement (in the Market Square) and New Beetwell Street was demolished (except the original shop fronts) to build "The Pavements" shopping centre, known by some as The Precinct, which was opened in November 1981 by the Prince and Princess of Wales.
+In the late 1970s the area between Low Pavement (in the Market Square) and New Beetwell Street was redeveloped to build "The Pavements" Shopping Centre, known by some as The Precinct.
+The existing buildings were demolished except for the façades on Lower Pavement.
+The shopping centre was opened in November 1981 by the Prince and Princess of Wales.
 It has entrances opposite Chesterfield Market and escalators leading down to New Beetwell St and the bus station.
 An enclosed bridge links the site to a multi-storey car park built at the same time, adjacent to the town's coach station.

 Chesterfield's multi-storey library stands just outside The Pavements in New Beetwell St. The building was opened in 1985.
 In annual figures compiled by the Chartered Institute of Public Finance and Accountancy it ranked fifth in the UK for number of loans in 2008, rising one place on the previous year.
 The area beside the library was redeveloped, but retains the old narrow passageways while accommodating small shop units and offices.

-On 27 June 2007, the Somerfield store in the Precinct was gutted in a fire in which the roof collapsed.
-Only a few shoppers suffered minor injuries.
+On 27 June 2007, the Somerfield store in the Precinct was gutted in a fire in which the roof collapsed, a few shoppers suffering minor injuries.
 The fire reportedly started after a welding torch being used to repair flood damage had been left ignited.
 It started at 13:10 on 27 June and was not extinguished until 23:30 that day.
-All shops in The Pavements were closed and evacuated.
-Other areas including the Market Hall were later evacuated as the smoke became worse.
 After the fire, Somerfield decided to cease trading in Chesterfield.
 The unit re-opened in September 2008 as a Tesco Metro store.